YangLinyi/yanglinyi.github.io/_pages/about.md

 I’m a Postdoctoral Associate in the [Westlake NLP group](https://westlakenlp.netlify.app/), working with [Yue Zhang](https://frcchang.github.io/).
 Previously, I graduated with a PhD from the Insight Centre, University College Dublin, where I worked with [Barry Smyth](https://people.ucd.ie/barry.smyth) and Ruihai Dong.

 I am broadly interested in the problem of Data-centric AI and Trustworthy AI, improving the transparency and generalization of neural networks for natural language understanding.
 To achieve this goal, I am now working on causality guided methods for NLP and its applications in high-stake domains.
-Feel free to contact me via [email](https://www.linyi-yang.me/yanglinyi@westlake.edu.cn) if you have any questions about our research work.
+Feel free to contact me via [email](yanglinyi@westlake.edu.cn) if you have any questions about our research work.

 My research interests lie in Causality and Data-centric AI.

+# 🎖 Honors and Awards

+- Outstanding Postdoctoral Representative (only one awardee), 2023.
+- Outstanding Postdoc Researcher, 2022.
+- Microsoft Early-Career Rising Star, MSRA, 2022.
+- Outstanding Self-financed Students Abroad, Applicable for Non-CSC PhDs (only one winner in Ireland), 2021.
+- Best Paper Candiadate, CCIS, 2018.

 # 🔥 News
 - Area Chair / Senior Programme Committe (SPC): EMNLP-22; IJCAI-23.